IngussNeilands/BiochRL/README.md

 #_FirstCPPApplication_

-This is a Roguelike made with Libtcod.
+This is a Roguelike made with Libtcod.development is currently on hold

 ###Latest Build
  The direct link to the latest is always available at www.biochrl.com.
 Run `BiochRL++.exe` from the main folder there.
 Press `Delete` from the main game screen to pause the music.